All About Manufacturing Stone Cutters and Carvers

 - Copy drawings on rough clay or plaster models.

-What Every Manufacturing Stone Cutter or Carver Should Know
+Skills Needed to be a Manufacturing Stone Cutter or Carver

 Below is a list of the skills most Manufacturing Stone Cutters and Carvers say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.